Apache Trusted Releases Client

 Clone this repo:

-5. 4d150d0 Update dependencies and fix the tests by Sean B. Palmer · 7 weeks ago
+5. f2b79d1 Update dependencies by Sean B. Palmer · 3 days ago

 apache-releases-client